Damien Woody: New York Jets

 On March 2, 2008, Woody and the Jets agreed to a five-year, $25 million contract with $11 million in guaranteed money.

-During the Jets' post-season run during the 2010 season, Woody suffered a torn Achilles tendon in a victory over the Indianapolis Colts on January 8, 2011.
+During the Jets' post-season run during the 2010 season, Woody suffered a torn Achilles tendon in a Wild Card victory over the Indianapolis Colts on January 8, 2011.
 Woody was subsequently placed on the injured reserve list on January 12, 2011.
 Following the injury, Woody was released by the Jets on February 28, 2011.

 Woody announced his retirement on July 26, 2011.

 Broadcasting career

 On August 5, 2011, Woody joined ESPN as an NFL analyst.
-He can be seen on SportsCenter, NFL Live, Fantasy Football Now, and other shows.
+He can be seen on SportsCenter, NFL Live, Get Up, Fantasy Football Now, and other shows.

 Personal life

 Woody is a Christian.
 Woody is married to Nicole Woody.
 They have seven children: Kamille, Jalynn, Alexandra, Domonique, Deuce, Dontrell, and Jacoby.

 Woody was a contestant on Season 16 of the reality competition The Biggest Loser, which premiered on September 11, 2014, on NBC under the name The Biggest Loser: Glory Days, appearing along with former NFL quarterback Scott Mitchell.

 Woody is a fan of the NHL's New York Islanders.
+Woody is also a fan of the Los Angeles Lakers.